phpsa/api-meetup-april-2021/README.md

 **DELETE**: delete resource

+# For todays presentation

+we are going to build a quick api interaction with auth - using sanctum, blog with categories and user relationships, and time dependand a contact submission / view / response tool as a live coding session.

 # First we setup Laravel

 Laravel is great in that it is easy to setup, well documented and quick to install, in that Laravel sail is a quick start for docker (replacing homestead).
 We use Docksal (a tool that works with docker).